 Publish the Workflow and toggle the trigger on.
 The Workflow now runs automatically whenever an accepted email arrives at its dedicated address.

-Use a custom email address with email forwarding
+Use a custom domain with email forwarding

 This is useful when you want: